 Tony has also directed television dramas, documentaries, educational programs and music videos.
 He won a Bronze Award at the New York Film & Video Festival.

 He was First Assistant Director on various TV dramas and cinema feature films.

 Tony worked as a Lecturer in Media Studies at what is now Charles Sturt University, teaching film and television production.
 Between 1987 and 1993 he was frequently engaged to teach at The Australian Film Television & Radio School where he ran short courses, gave lectures on film craft, worked as acting Head of Production and supervised student productions.

-Recently Tony has returned to film-making to write, direct and shoot the documentaries “Discovering Cooloola”, “Market Town” and “Keeping Noosa Natural”.
+In the noughties, Tony has returned to film-making to write, direct and shoot the documentaries “Discovering Cooloola”, “Market Town” and “Keeping Noosa Natural”.
 The latter was a finalist at the 2010 International Wildlife Film Festival and also the 2010 Santa Cruz Film Festival.